kitnil/awesome/README.md

 - [CPU-X](https://github.com/X0rg/CPU-X) - CPU-X is a Free software that gathers information on CPU, motherboard and more
 - [tuna](https://github.com/Gusaroo/tuna) - A mobile UI for xfce
 - [obs-vkcapture](https://github.com/nowrep/obs-vkcapture) - OBS Linux Vulkan/OpenGL game capture
-- [bm](https://github.com/tsoding/bm) - Cross-Platform Assembly with Powerful Meta-Language
+- [bm](https://github.com/tsoding/bm) - Stack-Based Language with Powerful Meta-Programming
 - [wlogout](https://github.com/ArtsyMacaw/wlogout) - A wayland based logout menu
 - [direwolf](https://github.com/wb2osz/direwolf) - Dire Wolf is a software "soundcard" AX.25 packet modem/TNC and APRS encoder/decoder.
 It can be used stand-alone to observe APRS traffic, as a tracker, digipeater, APRStt gateway, or Internet Gateway (IGate).
 For more information, look at the bottom 1/4 of this page and in https://github.com/wb2osz/direwolf/blob/dev/doc/README.md
 - [libbpfgo-beginners](https://github.com/lizrice/libbpfgo-beginners) - Basic eBPF examples in Golang using libbpfgo